Thanksgiving With My Friend “Bronchitis”

 (This post is purposefully tongue-in-cheek.
-It’s the only way to deal with a mess like this, IMHO.)
+It’s the only way to deal with a mess like managing a holiday with an acute illness on top.)

-Well here we are in the United States one day away from Thanksgiving, and I have bacterial bronchitis.
-What fun!
+Well here we are in the United States one day away from Thanksgiving 2017, and I have bacterial bronchitis.
 I’ve been trying to fend off a cold since Friday evening.
-Unfortunately, all the vitamin C, fluids, and breathing treatments did not stop the inevitable chest cold.
+Unfortunately, all the vitamin C, fluids, and breathing treatments did not stop the inevitable chest congestion.
 For once I would like to get a cold and not have it turn into an infection, or cause a major asthma attack!

 Okay, I’m done complaining.
 Now on to how to get Thanksgiving dinner on the table with no energy.
 Thanks to my lovely, eldest daughter who saved our stuffing recipe to Dropbox, I can actually make the stuffing.
 Youngest son drove me to the grocery store, and pushed the cart to help me get groceries yesterday.